usnistgov/mosaic/source/doc/MathematicaAddon.rst

 *MosaicUtils* provides low level functions to interact with a database output by |projname|.

+.. warning:: If you use a virtual environment with Python, please call the SetVirtualEnv function after you install this addon.

+**SetVirtualEnv**\[*virtualenv*\]

+:Args:
+		- `virtualenv` :	name of the virtual environment configured for use with MOSAIC
+:Returns:
+		None

 **PrintMDKeys**\[*dbfile*\]

 Returns a list of column headings from the *metadata* table.